Plant Talk 13: Exotic Invasive Plants

 Effects on Biodiversity

 Non-native plants are considered to be the second biggest threat to biodiversity following development (Westbrooks, 1998).
-Some exotic invasives poison other biota either through allelopathy or through their toxicity to grazing animals.
+Some exotic invasives poison other biota either through allelopathy or through their toxicity to grazing animals (Weathers & Cheeke, 1998; Zeng et al., 2008).
 Garlic mustard (Alliaria petiolata) and Tree of Heaven (Ailanthus altissima) are two exotic invasives in Appalachia that exude toxins from their roots that are not good for other plants.
-Some studies has been conducted on the Tree of Heaven in particular cited here (Buck, 2002; Heisey, 1990, 1996; Lawrence et al., 1991).
-Numerous studies have been conducted on the effects of Garlic Mustard as well (D. J. Burke, 2008; Cipollini & Gruner, 2007; Kathryn Barto & Cipollini, 2009; Lankau, 2011; McCarthy & Hanson, 1998; Prati & Bossdorf, 2004; Vaughn & Berhow, 1999).
+Some studies have been conducted on the Tree of Heaven in particular (Buck, 2002; Heisey, 1990, 1996; Lawrence et al., 1991).
+Numerous studies have looked at the the effects of Garlic Mustard as well (Barto & Cipollini, 2009; D. J. Burke, 2008; Cipollini & Gruner, 2007; Lankau, 2011; McCarthy & Hanson, 1998; Prati & Bossdorf, 2004; Vaughn & Berhow, 1999).